MSc Web and Mobile Development Technologies

-If you are a UK or EU student, you may be eligible for a postgraduate loan of up to £10,000+ from the UK Government.
+If you are a UK/Home student, you may be eligible for a postgraduate loan of up to £10,000+ from the UK Government.
 Click here to find out more about the loan and whether you are eligible to receive it.

 Enquire now to find out out more information about the course, studying with us, the application process, and to ask any other questions you may have.

 We strongly recommend that you submit your application as early as possible to allow you to complete all of the preparations needed to study your programme.
+After receiving an offer it can take time to arrange your finances and apply for your visa (if required) and it is important that you arrive in good time to enrol onto your course.
 Please refer to the Dates and Fees page.

 You can check more information on how to apply here, including guidelines for the application forms.

-UK/Home Fee: £8,400
+UK/Home Fee: £9,250

-International Fee: £16,000 (21/22)
+International Fee: £19,750

-IELTS 6.5 (with no component below 5.5), or equivalent
+IELTS 6.5, with no single element below 5.5 or equivalent

 SeptemberNext application deadline